camunda/camunda-docs/docs/guides/sap/btp-integration.md

 The Camunda SAP Business Technology Platform (BTP) integration is an artifact run on BTP.
 This connects to Camunda 8 SaaS to provide:

-- A generic Fiori app for starting BPMN processes and displaying Camunda Forms in the Fiori design language.
+- A generic Fiori app for starting BPMN processes and displaying [Camunda Forms](/components/modeler/forms/camunda-forms-reference.md) in the Fiori design language.
-- The select exposure of BTP services to BPMN tasks and vice versa.
+- The select exposure of SAP BTP services to [BPMN tasks](/components/modeler/bpmn/bpmn.md) and vice versa.
 - A generic endpoint to start BPMN processes with.

 :::note Important!